Y-Shaped Generative Flows: Experiments

 \subsection{Branching Illustrations}

 \textbf{Gaussian Mixtures}.
 We compare how two flow-based methods transport mass from a single source distribution to a highly multi-modal target.
-The target is a mixture of $K$ clusters (“branches”) arranged at the top; the source is a single cluster at the bottom.
+The target is a mixture of $K$ groups (“branches”) arranged at the top; the source is a single group at the bottom.
 We train the same-size models with (i) standard FM and (ii) Y-Flows.
-Each curve shows a sample’s trajectory from source (light) to its destination cluster (dark).
-As $K$ grows (2 $\rightarrow$ 18), FM learns many independent, fan-out paths that crowd and cross, offering little shared routing.
-Y-Flows instead discovers a shared “trunk” that later splits into branches, yielding short, structured, tree-like transport.
-The qualitative gap widens with more branches.
-Both use models the same time-conditioned MLP $v_\theta(x, t)$: 64-$d$ time embedding $\rightarrow$ 3×256 SiLU layers $\rightarrow$ 2-D output; integrated with 10 fixed Euler steps over $t\in [0,1]$.
+Each curve shows the trajectory of a sample from source (light) to destination cluster (dark).
+Both models use the same time-conditioned MLP $v_\theta(x, t)$: 64-$d$ time embedding $\rightarrow$ 3×256 SiLU layers $\rightarrow$ 2-D output; integrated with 10 fixed Euler steps over $t\in [0,1]$.
 Training is identical: Adam ($lr=10^{-3}$, batch 256, 10k iterations, seed 42.
 FM uses the standard flow-matching objective along linear source–target couplings.
-Y-Flows keeps the same backbone but augments the loss with a branched-transport prior: endpoint OT/Sinkhorn term weight $\lambda \approx 5$.
-For the results, please see Figure \ref{fig:gaussian-mixtures-horizontal}.
-As you can notice, FM produces independent straight-line arms; Y-flows discover shared trunks before splitting.
+Y-Flows maintains the same backbone, but increases the loss with a branched-transport prior: endpoint OT/Sinkhorn term weight $\lambda_{sink} \approx 5$.
+For the results, see Figure \ref{fig:gaussian-mixtures-horizontal}.
+As shown, Y-Flows discovers a shared \emph{trunk} that later splits into branches, producing short, structured, tree-like transport.

+To take advantage of the fast convergence properties, we propose an early stopping mechanism for the neural ODE solver.
+Specifically, we terminate the integration if the displacement norm between consecutive steps, $\|x_{t+1} - x_t\|_2$, falls below a threshold of $\delta = 1 \times 10^{-3}$.
+This criterion effectively detects when the particles have settled in their target modes, allowing the model to dynamically adapt its computational budget.
+Empirically, we observe that on the Gaussian mixtures, Y-Flows converged in an average of 3 steps for the 2-branch case, 5 steps for 4 branches, 10 steps for 6 branches, and 4.5 steps for the 18-branch setting.
+In contrast, the Flow Matching baseline consistently utilized a fixed budget of 10 integration steps to achieve comparable transport, highlighting our method's ability to concentrate mass movement into fewer updates.